jyanglab/GMA/README.md

 ## License

 It is a free and open source software, licensed under [GPLv3](LICENSE).
-This is an ongoing research project from **Yang Lab**.
+This is an ongoing research project from **[J. Yang Lab](https://jyanglab.com/)**.
 It was intended for internal lab usage.
 It has not been extensively tested.
 Use at your own risk.